5 Days Helambu Trek

 Monsoon ( June - August)

-The monsoon falls between June to August.
-Trekking this time of year is quite thrilling compared to other seasons.
-The routes are slippery and muddy, which can make your walk challenging.
+The monsoon occurs between June and August.
+Trekking at this time of year is quite thrilling compared to other seasons.
+However, the routes can be slippery and muddy, making the walk challenging.

 But the rain-washed environment gives you a fresh feel.
 During this season, many species of flora and fauna are also found.

-The temperature ranges between 10 - and 15 degrees during these months.
+During these months, the temperature ranges between 10 and 15 degrees.
 It can get chilly during heavy rainfall.

 Similar articles you may like: